newrelic/open-install-library/docs/README.md

 # Open Install Library

-A collection of recipies designed to support the automated installation and setup of New Relic products and integrations.
+A collection of recipes designed to support the automated installation and setup of New Relic products and integrations.

 ## Getting Started